medusajs/medusa/README.md

 ## Getting Started

-Visit the [Quickstart Guide](https://docs.medusajs.com/quickstart/quick-start) to set up a server.
+Visit the [Quickstart Guide](https://docs.medusajs.com/create-medusa-app) to set up a server.

-Visit the [Docs](https://docs.medusajs.com/tutorial/set-up-your-development-environment) to learn more about our system requirements.
+Visit the [Docs](https://docs.medusajs.com/development/backend/prepare-environment) to learn more about our system requirements.

 ## What is Medusa

 Medusa is a set of commerce modules and tools that allow you to build rich, reliable, and performant commerce applications without reinventing core commerce logic.
-The modules can be customized and used to build advanced e-commerce stores, marketplaces, or any product that needs foundational commerce primitives.
+The modules can be customized and used to build advanced ecommerce stores, marketplaces, or any product that needs foundational commerce primitives.
 All modules are open-source and freely available on npm.

 Learn more about [Medusa’s architecture](https://docs.medusajs.com/introduction#architecture) and [commerce modules](https://docs.medusajs.com/modules/overview) in the Docs.